MWC-Developer/HttpTraceAnalyser/README.md

 - *"Highlight every row where the host contains 'contoso.com' in orange."*
 - *"Filter the trace to only show POST requests."*
 - *"Select the first request that returned a 500 error."*

-All tool calls are marshaled onto the UI thread, so results appear live in the running window — no need to switch back to the app to see the effect.
+- *"Load good.har and bad.har as separate sessions and tell me what differs between them."*
+- *"Group the trace by response code and show me the distribution."*

 For example, asking the CLI to locate an error selects the matching row in HttpTraceAnalyser so it's shown in the viewers:

 ![GitHub Copilot CLI locating and selecting an error response in HttpTraceAnalyser](images/MCPControlShowError.png)